SimpNick6703/Video-Compression/README.md

 - Python 3.x
 - ffmpeg installed and added to PATH
 - CUDA capable GPU for faster encoding (Optional)
-- NVENC capable GPU and driver version >= 570.0 for faster encoding (Optional)
+- HEVC encoding capable GPU (Optional)

 For using prebuilt binaries from releases, you just need to download the executable for your platform; no installation required.
-To make full use of GPU acceleration, you need a compatible NVIDIA GPU.
+To make full use of GPU acceleration, you need a compatible NVIDIA/AMD/Intel GPU that supports hardware-accelerated video encoding.

 > [!NOTE]
 > You may view if your Nvidia GPU supports NVENC [here](https://developer.nvidia.com/video-encode-decode-support-matrix) and keep your Nvidia GPU driver version 570.0 or higher.